JeremyBertelli/freeipa-cdp/Auto-TLS.md

 If the subject matches, Cloudera Manager can safely trust this CA for TLS operations.

-## Enabling Auto-TLS with an intermediate CA signed by an existing Root CA
+## Use Cloudera Manager to generate internal CA and corresponding certificates

 ### How it works

-This process is fully automated and follows the Cloudera reference architecture described here: [Enabling Auto-TLS with an intermediate CA signed by an existing Root CA](https://docs.cloudera.com/cdp-private-cloud-base/7.1.9/security-encrypting-data-in-transit/topics/cm-security-use-case-2.html)
+This process is fully automated and follows the Cloudera reference architecture described here: [Use Cloudera Manager to generate internal CA and corresponding certificates](https://docs.cloudera.com/cdp-private-cloud-base/7.1.9/security-encrypting-data-in-transit/topics/cm-security-use-case-1.html)

 ### How to do it